-Carbon offsetting is the process of purchasing carbon credits generated by CO2 absorption projects, to make up for a company or person’s emissions.
-First, it requires calculating carbon footprint.
-How to calculate the carbon footprint of a company.
+Carbon offsetting is the process of purchasing carbon credits on the carbon market generated by CO2 absorption projects, to make up for a company or person’s emissions.
+First, it requires calculating the carbon footprint of your company.
 Let’s say a company has emitted 1,000 tons of greenhouse gases (GHG) in a given year: to offset this footprint, it will need to buy 1,000 carbon credits, each representing 1 ton of CO2-equivalent.
 This accounting system is a relatively simple way to ensure that the world doesn’t emit more than it can absorb, as well as providing much needed financing to carbon mitigation projects.

 Once you know what your carbon footprint is, and after you have taken measures such as switching to renewable energy or cutting electricity consumption to reduce it, it is time to offset the remaining carbon emissions by purchasing carbon credits.
 What are ‘good’ or ‘bad’ carbon credits?